 1. AutoGen (Microsoft)

 AutoGen built its reputation on multi-agent conversations.
 Instead of building monolithic agent logic, you define multiple specialized agents that collaborate through structured dialogue.
-A code reviewer agent checks output from a developer agent.
-A research agent feeds findings to a writing agent.
+A code reviewer agent can check output from a developer agent.
+A research agent can feed findings to a writing agent.

 The limitation: when your workflow doesn’t fit the conversation pattern, you’re fighting the framework.
 Custom orchestration logic requires working around AutoGen’s assumptions about how agents should interact.
 Microsoft’s move to open-source AutoGen Studio expanded accessibility, but abstraction still hides complexity in edge cases.